maxludden/supergene-v2/books/book05/md/chapter-1781.md

 “Could you stop swinging for a minute!
 I have come here to discuss serious business.”
 Old Cat kept dodging as he said, “Littleflower wants to learn sword skills.
 He needs a shortsword, and that feather can craft one that is perfect for him.”

-“F*ck you.”
+“Fuck you.”
 Han Sen didn’t wait until Old Cat finished talking before trying to punch him again.

 Han Sen knew the *ssholes wouldn’t just give him the video out of kindness.
 All Old Cat wanted was Kong Fei’s feather.
 Stay Up Late said, “Old Cat, if you take me to see Littleflower, I will give you the feather.”